46OkuMen/46-okunen-monogatari/docs/pointers.md

 Anyway, each pointer announces itself with a prefix `1e-b8`, and usually ends with a suffix `50-ff`.

 'Usually'?
 I ended up not including the `50-ff` in my regex to search for dialogue pointers.
 There are about 50 pointers (out of like 4,824) that don't have this suffix, for whatever reason.
 Weird.

+Once you get the pointer value, you reverse the bytes and add the pointer constant as described above.